Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 Forget the look, focus on comfort and efficiency!

-Let it be said, any t-shirt would do the job, but still, there are materials more favorable to the effort.
+Let it be said, any t-shirt would do the job, even so, there are materials more favorable to the effort.
+I would avoid cotton as it gets soaked wet during effort.

 Personally, I’m quite a fan of merino wool t-shirts: they have the advantage of being light, wick moisture away, mask odors, and breathe well.